San916/beer-pong-bot/README.md

 # beer-pong-bot
-A robot designed to play beer pong; made using OpenCV
+Source code for a robot designed to play beer pong; made using OpenCV